surajondev/awesome-web3.0/README.md

 ![Awesome Web3 Free Resources](https://user-images.githubusercontent.com/67496096/167166978-7e49d114-8d84-4f76-a1f4-0d3d304b9439.png)

-The hot time to learn and ace in Web 3.0 is now.
-The community is still developing.
-There are sufficient resources and help in the community to start learning about web3.
+The time has come to learn and excel in Web 3.0.
+The community is always growing.
+There are enough resources and help in the community to begin with.

-For developers who are unsure about the future of web3, I strongly believe in web3 for the following reasons:
+For developers who are uncertain about web3's future, I strongly believe in web3 due to the following reasons:
 - Recently, the community has been growing for learners and developers
 - There are startup ideas revolving around web3
 - This is the next big thing in web dev